Medano Creek

 Check Up-To-The-Minute Flow

 See the current flow and trend of Medano Creek as a graph.
 (Available spring through fall).
 The creek's flow on this graph is measured where it emerges from the forest and first enters the dunefield, not where it spreads out across the sand 5 miles downstream.
 This measurement gives an indication of the current flow relative to average peak flow.
 Peak flow in an average year is 40 cubic feet per second (cfs), typically occurring in late May or early June.
-When flow drops below 4 cfs, Medano Creek does not usually reach the Dunes Parking Area.

-2024 Forecast Flow
+2024 Flow Overview

-Below are typical creek conditions for each month of an average season.
-Less or more snowpack will affect the depth and duration of the creek.
 See also overall conditions to expect at Great Sand Dunes each month of the year.

-June brings warmer temperatures for water play and generally pleasant conditions the first week of June.
-Late May and early June are the best opportunity to experience "surge flow", where waves flow down across the sand.
-In average or wetter years, surge flow waves may be high enough for children to float down limited distances on flat inflatable toys.
 As the creek becomes much lower around mid-June, mosquitoes emerge in large numbers.
 Move away from vegetation, to the far side of the creek to avoid the worst of the mosquitoes: they don't like open sand, but prefer to be near shady bushes and trees.
-By late June, the water level will be fairly low, only 1 or 2 inches (1-5cm) or may even be drying up.
-Because of the creek's popularity, late May and early June weekends are extremely crowded, with long lines of traffic, overflowing parking lots, a crowded beach, and full campgrounds.
-If possible, plan your visit on a weekday this time of year.
+By late June, the water level will be fairly low, only 1 or 2 inches (1-5cm).
+If June is dry, the creek may even be drying up at the end of the month.

 In July, unless there are significant ongoing rains, the creek will be retreating back toward the mountains and will be dried up at the main visitor area near the Dunes Parking Lot.
 It may continue to gently flow at at 1-2 inches deep (2-5 cm) along the eastern edge of the dunefield, near the Castle Creek Picnic Area.
 Castle Creek is accessible by high clearance 4WD vehicle on the Medano Pass Primitive Road.
 Visitors without 4WD may also access the creek in late summer by hiking 1-3 miles (3-5 km) up the creekbed from the Dunes Parking Lot, or 0.7-1.5 miles (1-2.5 km) from the Point of No Return parking area.
-Mosquitoes are typically still present in large numbers around the low, warm water the first 2-3 weeks of July, but begin to disappear as the water continues to retreat farther back toward the mountains.
+Mosquitoes are typically still present in large numbers around the low water the first 2-3 weeks of July, but begin to disappear as the water continues to retreat farther back toward the mountains.
 July is the warmest month at the park, with average highs in the low 80s F.

-In August and September, the creek is still completely gone from the main visitor area near the Dunes Parking Lot.
+In late summer and fall, the creek is still completely gone from the main visitor area near the Dunes Parking Lot.
 It may continue to gently flow at at 1-2 inches deep (2-5 cm) along the eastern edge of the dunefield, near the Castle Creek Picnic Area.
 Castle Creek is accessible by high clearance 4WD vehicle on the Medano Pass Primitive Road.
 Visitors without 4WD may also access the creek in late summer by hiking 1-3 miles (3-5 km) up the creekbed from the Dunes Parking Lot, or 0.7-1.5 miles (1-2.5 km) from the Point of No Return parking area.
 Mosquitoes are typically gone in August and September.

 Medano Creek Waves and Family, 2015